Belief

 "...I had no idea where to draw the line between spiritual belief and science.
 But I knew this much: I believed in belief, for its own shining sake.
 To believe in the face of utter hopelessness, every article of evidence to the contrary, to ignore apparent catastrophe--what other choice was there?
 We do it every day, I realized.
 We are so much stronger than we imagine, and belief is one of the most valiant and long-lived human characteristics.
 To believe, when all along we humans know that nothing can

-"To continue believing in yourself, believing in the doctors, believing in the treatment, believing in whatever I chose to believe in, that was the most important thing, I decided.
+cure the briefness of this life, that there is no remedy for our basic mortality, that is a form of bravery.""To continue believing in yourself, believing in the doctors, believing in the treatment, believing in whatever I chose to believe in, that was the most important thing, I decided.
 It had to be.

 "Without belief, we would be left with nothing but an overwhelming doom, every single day.
 And it will beat you.
 I didn't fully see, until the cancer, how we fight every day against the creeping negatives of the world, how we struggle daily against the slow lapping of cynicism.
 Dispiritedness and disappointment, these were the real perils of life, not some sudden illness or cataclysmic millennium doomsday.
 I knew now why people fear cancer: because it is a slow and inevitable death, it is the very

-definition of cynicism and loss of spirit."
+definition of cynicism and loss of spirit.""So, I believed."

 and then... after the story, after the journey back to life... he concludes the book -- and (I'm so glad) he continues his life...